 The three main factors in getting the best rate for an auto loan are your credit score, finances and the lender.
 Find out in advance the average interest rates for your credit score and compare the rates and terms offered by several lenders before you apply.

 This will put you in a good position to negotiate financing at the dealership — if that’s your choice.
 And if you don’t want to go with dealer financing, you can still narrow your options and select the lowest rate or best terms for your auto loan.

 Frequently asked questions

 Here are the answers to some commonly asked questions that could help you get the best auto loan rate.

-A good auto loan rate is generally any rate below average for your credit profile.
-For drivers with good credit, the lowest rates may be anywhere from 2.5 percent to 5.5 percent, while drivers with poor credit may see rates between 9.5 and 20 percent.
-It’s essential to shop around so you can choose from rates that are workable for your financial situation.
-A good loan is one that has low fees and offers repayment terms that make sense for you.
+A good auto loan rate is generally any rate below the average for your credit profile.
+For drivers with excellent credit, the average rates are 5.07 percent for new cars and 7.09 percent for used, while drivers with poor credit may see average rates of 14.18 for new and 21.38 percent for used.
+Shop around so you can choose from workable rates for your financial situation.
+A good loan has low fees and offers repayment terms that make sense for you.

 You can typically get preapproved for an auto loan online.
-The lender will conduct a soft credit check and ask for basic financial details, including your Social Security number, employment status, state ID and income.
-In many cases, you’ll receive a decision from the lender in a matter of minutes.
+The lender will run a hard credit check and ask for basic financial details, including your Social Security number, employment status, state ID and income.
+You’ll often receive a decision from the lender in minutes.

 Yes.
 Like you negotiate vehicle prices, you can try to lower your interest rates before signing off.
 One of the best ways to secure a lower rate is by making a larger down payment or choosing a shorter term.

 The best time to buy a car tends to be the end of each month and the end of the year, as dealers are trying to reach quotas.
 Other times to look for deals include the start of the week, Black Friday and holidays, such as Presidents Day, Memorial Day, the Fourth of July, Labor Day and New Year’s Eve.